The scope of this page encompasses informational and personal adjustment counseling in the fields of audiology and speech-language pathology.

 Clinicians, individuals, and family members/caregivers present with their own unique perceptions, values, feelings, experiences, expectations, needs, and expertise that may positively or negatively influence their relationship with one another and therapy outcomes (Flasher & Fogle, 2012; Tellis & Barone, 2018).
 Building a good therapeutic relationship can help alleviate distress and lay a foundation of trust and cooperation between the clinician and the client and family/caregiver (Flasher & Fogle, 2012).
 The development of the therapeutic relationship is a reciprocal process during which the behaviors of each person in the ever-changing dynamic influence the others involved.
 There are several considerations and communication factors that affect the ability to build a therapeutic relationship (Flasher & Fogle, 2012; Luterman, 2008; Tellis & Barone, 2018).

 Clinicians use questions to better understand individuals and their families and to help focus on issues that need further clarification.
-The goal is to enter into the world of the person and to understand the person from his or her own perspective—how the person sees, hears, and feels the world (Flasher & Fogle, 2012; Tellis & Barone, 2018).
+The goal is to enter into the world of the person and to understand the person from their own perspective—how the person sees, hears, and feels the world (Flasher & Fogle, 2012; Tellis & Barone, 2018).

 Note: Why questions often put people on the defensive and cause discomfort because they feel they are being attacked or criticized and that they must justify their thoughts, ideas, opinions, or actions.
 Carefully worded what questions can often be used to get "why" information; for example, "You seem to be having a little extra difficulty with your voice today.
 What do you think is going on for you?"
 What questions are typically perceived as being friendlier and less judgmental than whyquestions.